 - Scans like X-rays, MRI or ultrasound

 Once diagnosed, treatments for RA aim to:

 - Prevent long-term joint damage

 No single treatment works for all patients.
 Many people may change their treatment at least once.
 A disease-modifying anti-rheumatic drug (DMARD) is usually the first treatment prescribed for RA.

 People with RA can do a lot to manage it.
 Those with RA can have a good quality of life.
 However, if you have RA you must act on it.
 It is important to take all medications as prescribed.
 It is also important to take control and speak up.
 Tell your doctor if your drugs cause any side effects or problems.

 Damp and cold weather may cause stiffness and swelling in your joints.
-Learn ways to help manage your arthritis pain.

 Bone health is of great importance, especially later in life.
 Osteoporosis breaks bones down.
 While common, osteoporosis can be prevented.
-Learn the steps you can take now to help prevent osteoporosis.